psychoinformatics-de/rdm-course/_episodes/04-dataset-management.md

 {: .output}

 The end!
 We have produced a nested datset:
-- the superdataset (penguin-report) directly contains our code, figures, and report (tracking their history), and includes inputs as a subdatset...
+- the superdataset (penguin-report) directly contains our code, figures, and report (tracking their history), and includes inputs as a subdatset.
 - the subdataset (inputs) tracks the history of the raw data files.